EOSLaoMao/bp-kicking-proposal-monitor/README.md

 # BP Kicking Proposal Moniter

-Monitor BP Kicking Proposals from [Block Producer Reliability Tracker] by Aloha EOS(https://t.me/EOS_Mainnet_Aloha_Tracker) and auto propose for your msig-ed BP account if it found one.
+Monitor BP Kicking Proposals from [Block Producer Reliability Tracker] by Aloha EOS(https://t.me/EOS_Mainnet_Aloha_Tracker) and auto propose a approval proposal for your msig-ed BP account and notify you if it found one.

 Features and highlights:

 * Docker based, simple to deploy.
 * Auto propose a proposal for your Block Producer account, which approves BP kicking proposal(missing >=3 rounds in a row) proposed by Block Producer Reliability Tracker.
-* It has Slack Bot Notification!
+* Slack Bot Notification!
 Yay!
 * No keys or permissions related to your BP account is needed to use this tool.

 Note: This tool is designed for msig-ed Block Producer account only.
-For Block Producers (especially top 21) who has not msig-ed their account, we hignly recommend they do it ASAP to secure EOS Mainnet.
+For Block Producers (especially top 21) who has not msig-ed their account, we highly recommend they do so ASAP for a more secure EOS Mainnet.
 Please refer to the Appendix below for current msig status of TOP 40 Block Producers on EOS Mainnet.

 ## Usage